URL Filtering Overview

 Some examples of how the system can adapt include:

 If an access control rule blocks all gaming sites, as new domains get registered and classified as Games, the system can block those sites automatically.
-Similarly, if a QoS rule rate limits all streaming media sites, the system can automatically limit traffic to new Streaming Media sites.
+Similarly, if a QoS rule rate limits all streaming video sites, the system can automatically limit traffic to new Streaming Video sites.

 If an access control rule blocks all malware sites and a shopping page gets infected with malware, the system can recategorize the URL from Shopping to Malware Sites and block that site.

-If an access control rule blocks high-risk social networking sites and somebody posts a link on their profile page that contains links to malicious payloads, the system can change the reputation of that page from Benign Sites to High Risk and block it.
+If an access control rule blocks untrusted social networking sites and somebody posts a link on their profile page that contains links to malicious payloads, the system can change the reputation of that page from Favorable to Untrusted and block it.

 URL Filtering Data from the Cisco Cloud

-URL filtering based on category and reputation requires a data set provided by Cisco Collective Security Intelligence (Cisco CSI), a cloud service.
+URL filtering based on category and reputation requires a data set provided by the Cisco cloud.

 Generally, by default, when a valid URL Filtering license is applied to an active device, the URL category and reputation data set is downloaded from the Cisco cloud to the Firepower Management Center and pushed to devices.
 This locally stored data set is updated periodically.